abhiTronix/vidgear/docs/gears/webgear/params.md

 ### **`time_delay`**

-This parameter set the time delay _(in seconds)_ before the PiGear API start reading the frames.
+This parameter set the time delay _(in seconds)_ before the WebGear API start reading the frames.
 This delay is only required if the source required some warm-up delay before starting up.

 **Data-Type:** Integer